JuliaWolleb/DeScarGAN/README.md

 Training & Testing
 -------------------

-For the script “main.py”, there are the following options:
+For the script [main.py](./main.py), there are the following options:

 `--dataset`:   One has to determine which dataset has to be used (either “Chexpert” or “Synthetic”).

 `--dataset-path`:  The path to the data folders.

 `--mode`:  One can choose between the mode “train” or “test”.
 When training, the networks are saved in the folder “./save_nets”.
 During test-time, the saved models are loaded.
-Plots showing the convergence of the loss functions and results are visualized using visdom (see https://github.com/facebookresearch/visdom for documentation).
+Plots showing the convergence of the loss functions and results are visualized using [Visdom] (https://github.com/facebookresearch/visdom).

 Citation
 --------------------